fbpx

 Staying active during the winter months is essential for seniors’ health and well-being.
 Many community centers and fitness facilities in Boston offer specialized fitness classes designed specifically for seniors.
 These classes typically include low-impact exercises, yoga, tai chi, and strength training.

-At Waterstone at the Circle, our residents benefit from personal training and group fitness classes in our fitness center and indoor pool – all staffed by the experts at Train Boston.
+At Waterstone at the Circle, our residents benefit from personal training and group fitness classes in our fitness center and indoor pool – all staffed by expert trainers.

 Participating in these classes not only helps seniors stay physically fit but also provides an opportunity to socialize with peers and build a supportive community.
 Staying active in a warm and indoor environment is a great way to combat the winter blues.